 National Pork Producers Council v.
 Ross

-A federal district court dismissed the lawsuit, concluding that it did not plausibly allege any constitutional violation.
-The U.S. Court of Appeals for the Ninth Circuit affirmed that decision, and the Supreme Court agreed to hear the case.
+After a federal district court dismissed the lawsuit, and the U.S. Court of Appeals for the Ninth Circuit affirmed that decision, and the Supreme Court agreed to hear the case.
 In August 2022, CAC filed an amici curiae brief in support of California on behalf of law professors Barry Friedman and Daniel T. Deacon, who published an influential study of the origins and development of the dormant Commerce Clause doctrine.

 August 15, 2022

-CAC files amicus curiae briefSup.
+CAC files amici curiae briefSup.
 Ct.
-Amicus Br.
+Amici Br.